FAQs for Parents

 Is my kid gonna be “behind” if they do C.S.?
 I’m worried that their peers will be ahead of them.

-This program will give your child a huge leg up.
-It’s an opportunity to develop invaluable skills in emotional intelligence, leadership & self-awareness that will help them soar.
+We believe this program will give your child a huge leg up.
+It’s an opportunity to develop invaluable skills in emotional intelligence, leadership, self-awareness and skills for resilience and inner peace through all the tribulations of life that will help them soar.

-We’re also likely to have college credit, which means your child won’t be held back timing-wise if they’re still in school.
+We also offer optional college credit, which means your child won’t be held back timing-wise if they’re still in school.

 Can my child continue to see their therapist while they’re at C.S.?
 What kind of Mental Health support will be available?